Alexhuszagh/BreezeStyleSheets/README.md

 }
 ```

+For an example of using QCommonStyle to override standard icons in a PyQt application, see [standard_icons.py](/example/standard_icons.py).

 An extensive reference can be found [here](https://doc.qt.io/qt-5/style-reference.html).
 A reference of QStyle, and the default styles Qt provides can be found [here](https://doc.qt.io/qt-5/qstyle.html).

 The limitations of stylesheets include: